japppie/blender-floor-batch/README.md

 For use in a single Blendfile, import the contents from run.py into the Blender python editor.
-Make sure to update the path in row 1.
+Make sure to update the path in row 2.

 For use in a batch processor, run via terminal/cmd: blender --background --python run_batch.py

 # Short description
-Set up a render queue for multiple floors in Blender Using Floor Generator 2.0 by NodeCrafted https://blendermarket.com/products/floor-generator (you require a license to use the file, go buy it at Blender Market.
+Set up a render queue for multiple floors in Blender Using Blender 4.1 and Floor Generator 2.0 by NodeCrafted https://blendermarket.com/products/floor-generator (you require a license to use the file, go buy it at Blender Market.
 The use of this script is free.)

 Script imports CSV
-Writes all floor data into instance of Floordata class Changes all textures, tile sizes and patterns in the floor generator Renders 'MAIN_CAMERA'
+Writes all floor data into instance of Floordata class Changes all textures, tile sizes and patterns in the floor generator Dynamically changes light strength based on texture brightness Renders 'MAIN_CAMERA'

 # BEFORE YOU RUN THIS SCRIPT